Centro San Ignacio: Visitors, services and security

-According to the complex's management 28 percent of its visitors come from the surrounding area, 16 percent from east town, 17 percent from the northeast, 13 percent from the southeast, 12 percent from the city center, six percent from the southwest and eight percent each from the west and satellite cities.
-The number of visits increases about 10 percent annually; with an average of 10 million visits per year, it is one of the most-visited areas of Caracas.
+In 2010 an average of 10 million visits per year were reported.
+It is one of the most-visited areas of Caracas.
 Since its 1998 opening, the mall has focused more on entertainment.

 Information about the mall (upcoming events and a store directory) is provided by its media office.
 Centro San Ignacio has four parking levels with over 1800 spaces, including 28 handicapped spaces.
 The mall has a shuttle service, which stops at the entrance to the center; its vehicles are identifiable by the mall's logo on top.

 The complex is earthquake- and fire-resistant.
 Security is based on the concept of risk mitigation.
 Safety is managed by a monitoring and control center, Cecom, which maintains communications with the staff.
-The complex has a closed circuit television (CCTV) system, a staff of 74 officers for the shopping area, and parking, panic buttons and metal detectors and motions detectors in the office towers and some shopping areas.
+The complex has a closed-circuit television (CCTV) system, a staff of 74 officers for the shopping area, and parking, panic buttons and metal detectors and motions detectors in the office towers and some shopping areas.
 The security staff works with national and municipal authorities.